dariomrk/Tasks-Deno/README.md

    If using VSCode press `Ctrl + Shift + P`, search for: `Tasks: Run Task` and then select: `deno: run`.

 ---
-# Debugging

-- If using VSCode press `F5` to enjoy the integrated debugger.

----
 # Project structure

 ```